jonasengelmann/topic_modeling_example/README.md

   0.006*"schiff"

-Further, we can calculate the coherence score, which tells us how often or how strong the keywords of a same topic co-occur in the text corpus.
+Further, we can calculate the coherence score, which tells us how often or how strong the keywords of a topic co-occur in the text corpus.
 The higher score the better the model.
+This could also be evaluated on a text corpus that the model has not seen during training.

 ## Word Clouds

 Plotting word clouds can also give us a good idea about which topics have been recognized.
-For example here we can also see that words for weekdays and months should probably be removed to allow for more meaningful topics:
+For example here we can also see that words for weekdays and months should probably be removed to allow for more meaningful topics (see topic 7):

 ![Word clouds](word_clouds_example.png)